-According to Minh Tsai the founder of Hodo Soy Beanery, manufacturers need to harness their efforts towards some key priorities in order for plant-based protein to be successful: “Focusing on education, transparency and taste will be paramount.
+According to Minh Tsai the founder of Hodo Soy Beanery, manufacturers need to harness their efforts towards some key priorities in order for plant-based proteins to be successful: “Focusing on education, transparency and taste will be paramount.
 Impact on the environment is an area where many plant-based food companies must focus too.”

 It’s not just population growth that has triggered a movement towards alternative proteins.
 A “good for you” food movement where tech meets food is on the rise, says Vishal Vasishth, Co-Founder of Obvious Ventures.